strategineer/personal-website/content/blog/2025-01-23/index.md

 So, players are encouraged by the system to just **do** something which tends to be more fun and keeps the game from becoming a slog.

-While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for newcomers.
+While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for new GMs.
 This ethos makes Shadowdark RPG stand out among its OSR peers.

 I can't stress how amazingly concise and useful the rulebook is.
 But it's not a perfect fit for every OSR campaign you're going to run.